mongodb-industry-solutions/content-lab-backend-search/README.md

 ## Common errors

-### Backend
+> [!IMPORTANT]

-- Check that you've created an `.env` file that contains your valid (and working) API keys, environment and index variables.
+> Check that you've created an `.env` file that contains the required environment variables.